-You may be eligible to become an Australian citizen under this Subdivision if you are adopted outside Australia in accordance with the Hague Convention on Intercountry Adoption by at least 1 Australian citizen.
+You may be eligible to become an Australian citizen under this Subdivision if you are adopted outside Australia by at least one Australian citizen in accordance with: (a) the Hague Convention on Intercountry Adoption; or (b) a bilateral arrangement.
 You must make an application to become an Australian citizen.
 The Minister must approve or refuse you becoming an Australian citizen.
 You must be eligible to be an Australian citizen to be approved.
 You may be refused citizenship even if you are eligible.

-The Minister may be required to refuse your application on grounds relating to:
+The Minister may be required to refuse your application on grounds relating to: • non-satisfaction of identity: see subsection 19D(4); or

-- non-satisfaction of identity: see subsection 19D(4); or - national security: see subsections 19D(5) to (7A); or - cessation of citizenship: see subsection 19D(8).
+- national security: see subsections 19D(5) to (7A); or - cessation of citizenship: see subsection 19D(8).